What is Amazon's Business Model & Why Is it Being Regulated?

 Big names included Target, Marks & Spencer and even Waterstones — all of whom were new to e-commerce and wanted to make a quick buck from the new kids on the block.

-The engine that powers its “everything store” is an algorithm called A9, which ranks products based on their purchase likelihood.
-Therefore companies that list products on the platform must understand how to optimise for purchase likelihood by choosing the right keywords and images and sales copy.
+The engine that powers its "everything store" is an algorithm called A9, which ranks products based on their purchase likelihood.
+Companies that list products on the platform must understand how to optimise for purchase likelihood by choosing the right keywords, images and sales copy.

 2. Amazon Web Services (AWS)